-Downsizing may also occur during a merger between two companies, or an acquisition of the company by another.
-If the merger or acquisition has not yet happened, a company might downsize to look like a more viable candidate.
+- Merger: Downsizing may also occur during a merger between two companies, or in an acquisition of one company by another.
+Or, if the merger or acquisition has not yet happened, a company might downsize to appear like a more viable candidate.

-Downsizing also occurs when employers want to “streamline” a company – this refers to corporate restructuring in order to increase profit and maximize efficiency.
+- Streamlining: Downsizing can also occur when a company wants to “streamline” itself through corporate restructuring in order to increase profit and maximize efficiency.

 If you think your company might downsize soon, prepare for the possibility of a layoff.
 Update your resume, and be sure to network with contacts at other companies.
 You might begin a passive job search to keep an eye out for possible jobs.
 You can also consider saving money now in case of a layoff in the near future.

-You also want to emphasize the quality of your performance while you were employed there.
-For example, you might mention in an interview the quality of your evaluations, or include in your application a recommendation from your former employer.
+Consider emphasizing the quality of your work while you were employed there.
+For example, you might mention in an interview your positive performance evaluations, or include in your application a recommendation from your former employer.